 have the required mobility such that it can move freely in narrow places at home,

-have enough space to host electrical components and batteries, and cover them well so that there is no riskof exposing them to hurt the elders.
+have enough space to host electrical components and batteries, and cover them well so that there is no risk of exposing them to hurt the elders.

 We use the universal balls at the front and the back, so that the weight centre of the robot will not change during turning process.
 The driving wheels are directly connected to the motors.
-The batteries are also hosted inside the chassis to supplypower to the robots.
+The batteries are also hosted inside the chassis to supply power to the robots.
 In the centre, a square hole is prepared for the aluminium rod, so that the connection between chassis and upper components are stable (Fig. 8).